MJKWoolnough/ics/README.md

 type PropRequestStatus Text
 ```

-PropRequestStatus defines the status code returned for a scheduling request
+PropRequestStatus defines the status code returned for a scheduling request.

 #### type PropResources